eXpandFramework/Reactive.XAF/src/Modules/JobScheduler.Hangfire/Readme.md

 ### ExecuteActionJob

-The `ExecutionActionJob` uses a Shared-Non authenticated XAF application instance to create the configured View and assign it to a frame so all XAF artifacts gets in place.
-Finally it selects the `ExecuteActionJob.SelectedObjectsCriteria` and executes the configure action with them.
+The `ExecutionActionJob` uses XAF application instances to create the configured View and assign it to a frame so all XAF artifacts gets in place.
+Then it selects the `ExecuteActionJob.SelectedObjectsCriteria` and executes the related action on them.

 In the screencast you can see how we use the `Xpand.XAF.Modules.JobScheduler.HangFire` package to create an `ExecuteActionJob` where we `schedule` the `Delete` action on the `Product_ListView`.